-The UK Net Zero Carbon Buildings Standard Guide: Part 2: Embodied carbon
+The UK Net Zero Carbon Buildings Standard Guide: Part 1: Key principles and overview

 The pilot version of the UK Net Zero Carbon Buildings Standard (the Standard) was published in September 2024.
 The full document can be downloaded here.